Islandora-Collaboration-Group/ISLE/docs/cookbook-recipes/isle-v140-git-cleanup.md

 - If you intend to submit pull requests (PRs) of any kind (documentation, code etc) to the ISLE project, ISLE maintainers will **NOT** accept PRs from repos that haven't had the script run on them as using an uncleaned forked repo will cause the removed files to return.

+- Please run this script and process **PRIOR** to attempting to follow the normal ISLE update procedure for version `1.4.0`.

 There is a brief description of what the script actually does found below in the **Script commands - explained** section.

 ---